 In case you are unfamiliar with this wonder of a woman, Jo is a Nigerian Londoner who currently resides in Minneapolis with her husband and two daughters.

 Her book, The Dream of You: Let Go of Broken Identities and Live the Life You Were Made For, traces Jo’s lifelong transition from childhood dreamer to adult achiever.

 The Dream (and Struggle) of You

-What I find so striking is the parallel between Jo’s struggles and my own—we are SO different!!!
+What I find so striking is the similarity between Jo’s struggles and my own—even though we are SO different!!!
 For example:

 - We have completely different cultural backgrounds (immigrant vs. born citizen);